 Formerly known as the Commissioner’s Award of Excellence, the award was renamed in honor and memory of Thomas “Rick” Perkins, an instructor at West Central Technical College, who received the Commissioner’s Award of Excellence prior to his untimely death.

 The Technical College System of Georgia provides oversight for the Rick Perkins Award programs through the system’s office, the college presidents’ Academic Affairs Committee and the state planning committee.

-A screening committee at GNTC reviewed each of the nominated instructors and conducted personal interviews with the nominees.
-From the screening committee interviews, a winner will be chosen to represent the college as GNTC’s 2019 Rick Perkins winner and move on to the regional competition.
+A screening committee of administrators at GNTC reviewed each of the nominated instructors and conducted personal interviews with the nominees.
+From the screening committee interviews, a winner will be chosen to represent the college as GNTC’s 2022 Rick Perkins winner and move on to the regional competition.

-Georgia Northwestern Technical College provides quality workforce education to the citizens of Northwest Georgia.
-Students have the opportunity to earn an associate degree, diploma, or a certificate in business, health, industrial, or public service career paths.
-This past year, 12,785 people benefited from GNTC’s credit and noncredit programs.
-With an annual credit enrollment of 7,499 students, GNTC is the largest college in Northwest Georgia.
-GNTC has an additional enrollment of 5,286 people through adult education, continuing education, business and industry training, and Georgia Quick Start.
-For more information about GNTC, visit us atwww.GNTC.edu.
+Georgia Northwestern Technical College provides quality workforce education to the citizens of northwest Georgia.
+Students have the opportunity to earn an associate degree, diploma or a certificate in aviation, business, health, industrial or public service career paths.
+This past year, 11,820 people benefited from GNTC’s credit and noncredit programs.
+GNTC has an annual credit enrollment of 8,591 students and an additional enrollment of 3,229 people through adult education, continuing education, business and industry training and Georgia Quick Start.
+For more information about GNTC, visit us at www.GNTC.edu.
 GNTC is a unit of the Technical College System of Georgia and an Equal Opportunity Institution.